-Then we assist the organization in documenting, in a series of procedures, their quality processes: those processes that need to be performing consistently in order to produce their product(s).
+We assist them in documenting, in a series of procedures, their quality (or environmental and/or safety) processes: those processes that need to be performing consistently in order to produce their product(s).
 These processes also include requirements of the standard, such as management's responsibilities, what the organization wants to monitor and measure to ensure the achievement of the goals, how they will handle the internal auditing function and what they will do with product/service that isn't 'perfect' (called non-conforming product), and how they will perform corrective and preventive actions so that a problem, or a mistake never happens twice.
-This is one of the ways that the quality management system brings about continual improvement.
+This is one of the ways that a management system brings about continual improvement.

 Work instructions and/or standard operating procedures may be required for an organization if the lack of instructions may result in a problem.
 So, we determine with the implementation team whether or not work instructions are needed.